Yakityak's Long-lost Passover Turkey Stuffing Recipe

 - In a skillet, saute the mushrooms, celery, onion and garlic in the remaining 1/3 cup of water/stock for 7 - 8 minutes

 - Add the sauted vegetables to the bowl with the matzah along with the chopped tomato, green onion, almonds, spices and wine.
+(How much salt depends a little bit on whether you used stock or water to saute the vegetables.)
 Mix.

 - Stuff as much of the stuffing into the body cavity of a well washed turkey as possible, and bake with the turkey.
 Place the remaining stuffing into a small casserole dish and bake for the last 30 - 35 minutes.